lirshindalman/FinalProjectApplication-AvivLir/README.md

 ## Description

 The Recipe App is an Android app made using Android Studio.
-It is created so that users can create new recipe, add picture to the recipe and use timer.
+It was created to avoid writing recipes in physical notebooks, designed to keep recipes neat, comfortable, and aesthetically pleasing.
+Also, we used the computerized platform to add a timer to recipes where it is needed and to add a relevant image to the recipe.

 ## Images
 | ![](https://user-images.githubusercontent.com/50097337/109419984-d0541400-79d8-11eb-94cc-73dd41dc1b57.png) | ![](https://user-images.githubusercontent.com/50097337/109426206-0a331380-79f5-11eb-83a5-a1db01457319.png) |![](https://user-images.githubusercontent.com/50097337/109420040-13ae8280-79d9-11eb-8001-89d7f53ea1f7.png) |